zingcheckout/website/source/guides/rails.md

 ### Setting up the State Manager

 Our Ember.js application will be managed by a state manager.
-The state manger handles what view is currently being displayed, as well as some other application login.
+The state manger handles what view is currently being displayed, as well as some other application logic.
 Our default template will have created one for us at `app/assets/javascripts/states/app_states.js`.
 We'll want to modify it to look like this:

 ```javascript
 Photoblog.StateManager = Ember.StateManager.extend({